 The volume boost switch is often called a bypass switch, or treble boost switch.
 It works by bypassing the tone and volume potentiometers, and sending the signal straight to the output jack.
 This reduces resistance in the circuit, and increases the output of the high tones.
 You can use a push pull pot with an on/on switch to activate this bypass.
 When you pull up on the switch, the signal goes straight to the output jack.
 When you push down on the switch, the signal goes to the volume and tone controls.

-The example below shows the volume boost switch on a strat with a push pull pot.
+The example below shows a volume boost switch on a strat.

 PHASE REVERSAL SWITCHES